 - Sometimes only need to see something once to fully understand it, very different ways of learning.

 Many autistic individuals have special interests (can be seen as obsessions) if developed and encouraged this can lead to great expertise in specialist subjects.

-I could go on and on as autistic individuals are as diverse as everyone else but hopefully some of the above can help you to understand autism a bit more.
-The most reliable and informative place I can advise you to go for more information on autism is the National Autistic Society.
+I could go on and on as autistic individuals are as diverse as everyone else but hopefully some of the above can help you to understand autism a bit better.

 If someone in your life is autistic get to know them personally, make sure you listen and pay attention to them – it is likely they will approach things differently but getting to know them is the best way to understand their needs.
 Steve Silberman rightfully points out that ‘above all, society needs to listen to the views of people with autism… that’s how the really big shifts for other minorities came about… Gay people for example’ .
 It has been said many times but every autistic individual is different, simply being aware of peoples differences being kind and accepting of this goes a long way.